AxelBadam/AxelBadam/README.md

 # Hello there 👋

 - Studying at Hive Helsinki (Software Development)
-- Unix CLI, C, C++, Git, Docker
+- Unix CLI, C, C++, Git, Docker, Javascript, Python, HTML
-- Interested in Cybersecurity and cloud engineering.
+- Interested in Cybersecurity and cloud engineering as well as Web dev.
 - Ergonomics enthusiast :)

 ## Some interesting projects